All Episodes

 And I'm like, huh?

-That's that's not what motivates me.
+That's not what motivates me.

 That's not what motivated me to do this in the first place.

-And I've lived this is not my first rodeo.
+And I've lived, this is not my first rodeo.

-It's very reminiscent of the movement that started in in 2010, and I was a part of it.
+It's very reminiscent of the movement that started in 2010, and I was a part of it.

 You know, it's very reminiscent.

-I will and my first show was in 1987.
+And my first show was in 1987.

-It's what drew me to Donald Trump the disruptor, the iconoclast.
+It's what drew me to Donald Trump, the disruptor, the iconoclast.

-And I really feel if we all take the position that we're spokes in the wheel and that we need every spoke to make this wheel, you know, hum hop uh turn properly.
+And I really feel if we all take the position that we're spokes in the wheel and that we need every spoke to make this wheel, you know, hum hop turn properly.

 I mean, you're a very friendly person, 100%.